 We want to help!
 If you’d like to start donating food from your business, please email email@example.com

-The Watershed Management Program includes education programs and field inspections, as well as construction project management and development review as it relates to surface water quality.
+The Watershed Management Program oversees implementation of the Phase II Municipally Separate Storm Sewer System (MS4) Permit.
+This program includes education programs and polluted water investigations, as well as construction project management and development review as it relates to surface water quality.

 Activities include public outreach and education of water quality; tracking of illegal discharges of materials into the storm drain system and local waterways; water quality testing at storm drain inlets or discharge areas; implementation and enforcement of best management practices (BMPs) for development, redevelopment, and City operations; regional coordination; and the overall stewardship of local watersheds by regulating storm water runoff into creeks and the Carpinteria Salt Marsh.

 Development projects must prevent sediment and other construction related pollutants from entering the storm drain, as detailed in Carpinteria Municipal Code Chapter 8.10, Watershed Management.
-The City regulates discharges from construction activities through permits issued by the Community Development Department and through Engineering Permits.
+The City regulates discharges from construction activities through permits issued by the Community Development Department and Public Works.
+This includes development permits and engineering/grading permits.

 New and Redevelopment